RoboticsChallenge/Assignment/Log/Readme.md

 ### Description
 Project day summeries
+## 17/11/22
+  - experimented with including different shapes in gazebo for the robot arm to pickup.
+  - Made structure plan for the report writing, linked to the robot arm.
 ## 16/11/22
   - Added sensor array transformation calculations to report
 ## 16/11/22 common log Lars and Sander